SoulNaD0/Salary-Prediction-ML/README.md

 ## How to Run
 1. Clone the repository.
-2. Install the required libraries using `pip install -r requirements.txt`.
-3. Open the Jupyter Notebook `Salary_Prediction_Analysis.ipynb` and run the cells.
+2. Open the Jupyter Notebook `Salary_Prediction_Analysis.ipynb` and run the cells.

 ## Requirements
 - Python 3.x